EU allocates €800,000 aid for cyclone, flood victims

 This new contribution adds to the €6.5 million in humanitarian aid and disaster preparedness funding the EU has already provided to the Philippines this year.

-Severe Tropical Storm Opong has caused 18 deaths in Masbate province.
+Severe Tropical Storm Opong had caused 18 deaths in Masbate province, and over 2 million Filipinos were displaced or affected by several weather disturbances.

 Topics in this story